BrandynLo/flask-tailscale-k8s/README.md

 <img width="1308" height="912" alt="image" src="https://github.com/user-attachments/assets/8d68e81a-68ed-486d-a005-c9904ab15aa9" />

 You now have access to SSH into the personal cloud console of the Kubernetes Cluster you've provisioned.

+# Extra Note:
+- Not the most organized Readme i've made.
+Will provide an update by recreating this in a different VM to host kubernetes on.